Table Of Contents

 A classic trick of scammers is to distract you with industry jargon.
 The investment industry already has more than enough acronyms!
 If a company is unwilling to spend time explaining and breaking down complex concepts to you, you cannot expect them to be on your side.

 Withdrawing your earnings is one of the most exciting parts of trading.
-If you encounter restrictions when it is time to withdraw your money, this could mean your broker is trying to balance their cash flow with your funds, which is not allowed under the rules of any respected regulator and is a clear warning signal.
+If you encounter restrictions when withdrawing your funds, it may indicate your broker is trying to balance its cash flow with your funds, which is not permitted under the rules of any respected regulator and is a clear warning signal.

 More criminals are using social media to advertise fraudulent and non-existent investment opportunities.
-Their imagery is often very enticing, with eye-catching luxury sets superimposed against a call to action to join the movement of newly wealthy FOREX investors.
+Their imagery is often highly compelling, with eye-catching luxury sets superimposed over a call to action to join the movement of newly wealthy FOREX investors.
 It sounds like an easy FOREX scam to spot, but so many people fall prey to such campaigns, only to be led to financial ruin.

 Signs of unlicensed companies